taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The sun has set.
 A fantastic view of the nighttime forest is lit by a full moon.
 Above is the night sky, resplendent with stars and the un-twinkling lights of planets and Orbiter vessels.
 Below, in a large tree with generous branches, is an SynTh bubble.
 Inside, Iri sits on top of Asoka's head, and Mawé is fast asleep with his head in Min's lap.
 The squirell monkey is sprawled hilariously on its back, safely held in Mawé's arms.
 Asoka and Iri look up around them with wonder and awe on their faces.
 Min is entranced by the flow of soft yet brilliant colors gently pulsating across Iri and Asoka's clothing.

-Min: **"So, instead of an intradermal shield, you use cuttlefish cloth and mechapets?"**
+Asoka: **"Wow...I haven't looked at the night sky since Confinement ended..."**

+Min: **"Yeah, isn't it beautiful?
+I'm so glad I have a dermal shield...although, I wouldn't mind having a mechapet either!"**

 Asoka fondles a corner of their outfit, face sad but also proud as they fondly scratch Iri above its eye ridges.

-Asoka: **"Yeah...both Iri and I are connected to the outfit, so the cloth also connects us.
-We're still learning how to control the cloth, just like how it takes you a while to learn how to control your shield."**
+Asoka: **"Yeah...the Biononymous don't believe in invasive modification of our bodies, so we had to find another way.
+My Haven was the first to have people pair-bonded with mechapets, and this cuttlefish cloth is new too...I'm so glad our Vovós found a way to work together, even after The Burning!"**

 Min reverently touches the cloth near Asoka's hand.

-Min: **"You were able to hide from the World Government, even while stowing away on a *submarine*..."**
+Min: **"So cool..."**

+Asoka: **"Hey Min...why do you wanna go up into Orbit so badly?
+They don't have any trees or sky up there..."**

+Min looks eagerly back up at the sky.

+Min: **"I mean...it *is* the sky up there...and it's the only place you can feel zero-G, or see the Earth as a big blue ball..."**

-Min makes a determined fist and looks up at Asoka, grinning widely.
+Min looks back at Asoka, grinning widely.

-Min: **"If you could pull that off, then I know I can figure out a way to get into the ISE Corps!!"**
+Min: **"And I hate saying no to a challenge...if you could hide on a *military sub*, right under the Peacekeeper's noses...then for sure I can find a way to join the ISE Corps!!"**

-Asoka: **"The ISE Corps?"**

-Min laughs with delight as her mohawk flutters in the gentle wind inside the bubble.
-She looks up with unbridled adoration at the bright, untwinkling lights of Orbiter vessels up in the night sky.
+Asoka: **"Is this the Orbiter school?"**

-Min: **"The International Space Exploration Corps...usually only for Orbiters...but a few years ago they started a 'Space Asylum Program', a scholarship for Earthers."**
+Min: **"Yeah, but not just any school.
+If you graduate top ten, you get a free ride to Space Uni!
+And usually only Orbiters have the cred for it...but last year they announced the 'Space Asylum Program', a scholarship just for Earthers!"**

-Min now locks eyes with Asoka.

-Min: **"I'm gonna become the greatest space swimmer the ISE has ever seen.
-And if I graduate in the top ten, I'll get a free ride to Space University!"**

 ### Page 12

 Asoka looks down at Mawé and squirell monkey, sleeping so peacefully in Min's lap, face full of fear.

-Asoka: **"But...what if you fail, or get caught?
-What if the World Government tries to wipe out the Automata, like they're trying to do to the Biononymous?"**
+Asoka: **"But...is it really worth it?
+It sounds so risky..."**

 Min looks down at Mawé and gently cups his little chubby face.

-Min: **"Avó Majhee told me that regrowing the [Amazonia](https://en.wikipedia.org/wiki/Amazon_rainforest) will take a long, *long* time...but if we don't do it, humans will never reclaim the surface."**
+Min: **"Sure there's risk...there's risk whenever you do something challenging or new...so I guess it's a personal choice..."**

 Min looks up at Asoka with a determined look on her face.

-Min: **"The Automata *have* to survive, and what I learn from the Orbiters will help us.
-But we can't do it alone...the Biononymous must *also* survive!"**

-Asoka looks up at the stars and Orbiter vessels, chewing on Min's words.
-After a moment, they speak in fierce whisper.

-Asoka: **"The Orbiters made a mess of this planet and then ran away...and now that we've worked so hard to clean it up, they want to take it back again.
-Who are they to decide?"**
+Min: **"And I choose to explore the unknown, rather than wait around for it to bite me!"**

+Min realises that her words might make Asoka feel bad about the attack on their Haven.

+Min: **"Ah...bad choice of words..."**

+Asoka: **"It's ok..."**

+Min: **"I'm sorry.
+You mad?"**

+Asoka: **"No, I just don't think I'm as brave as you..."**

 Asoka, a fire suddenly alight in their eyes, turns back to Min, who is still watching them.

-Asoka: **"I want to help the Biononymous survive...and I *also* want to join the ISE corps!"**
+Asoka: **"But I'm tired of cleaning up Orbiter mistakes.
+Earthers should have a say in how things go from now on.
+So I'm going to join the ISE Corps too!"**

 Min let's out a wild and joyful whoop, nearly dislodging Mawé and the squirrel monkey, then grabs Asoka by the shoulders.

 Min: **"Yes!
+We'll build a better universe for *everyone*!
 And anyone who tries to stop us..."**

 Zoom in on Min and Asoka's faces, who are touching foreheads.